 Best Gloves for Iceland

 Those headed for an Icelandic winter should be prepared to bundle up.
 While the lowlands of the island tend to be relatively mild for its latitude (0° C), the Highlands tend to average around -10°C with the lower temperatures in the northern part of the island ranging from -25° to -30°C. Those seeking the Northern Lights are in for a cold night where covering up is essential.
 For Iceland winters, we recommend our Hatchet or Tinden glove, our warmest five-fingered gloves.
 Made out of goat leather and 2 ply twill, the outer is water and wind resistant.
 The gloves are insulated with a merino wool inner and Thinsulate insulation.
+The even more cozy option is the Senja Mitt with it's double layer of insulation and it's weatherproof shell.
+Combined with the Senja Liner you're ready for those long windy winter days Iceland will throw at you.

-Best gloves for BC Canada
+Best Gloves for British Columbia, Canada

 Get ready for deep winter Skadi LRS Mitt / Hatchet / Tinden